xnd-project/umem/doc/libumem/c-api.rst

 :type:`memCuda` context
 '''''''''''''''''''''''

-The :type:`umemCuda` type defines a CUDA based GPU device memory context that must be initialized with the following constructor
+The :type:`umemCuda` type defines a CUDA RT based GPU device memory context that must be initialized with the following constructor
 function: